-- The broad principles and objectives set out in the Policy lay the foundation for the criteria by which we evaluate the success of our Policy. - SEND is part of our Service self-evaluation arrangements and is included as part of our Service Development Plan. - Centre Managers monitor classroom practice and analyse pupil tracking data and test results.
+- The broad principles and objectives set out in the Policy lay the foundation for the criteria by which we evaluate the success of our Policy. - SEND is part of our Service self-evaluation arrangements and is included as part of our Service Development Plan. - Centre Managers monitor classroom practice and analyse pupil tracking data and test results, appropriate interventions are put in place if and when required.

-Procedures for concerns:
+Procedures for concerns

 - We endeavour to do our best for all students' but if there are any concerns we encourage parents/carers to approach the Centre Manager in the first instance.
-If the Centre Manager is unable to remedy the concern then parents can contact the Senior lead for the Centre, the SENDCo and if necessary the Head of Service and a response will be made as soon as possible. - Parents/carers are informed about the Independent Advice and Support Service, IASS, so that they can obtain support, advice and information if they wish.
+If the Centre Manager is unable to remedy the concern then parents can contact the Senior Lead for the Centre, the SENDCo and if necessary the Executive Head of Service and a response will be made as soon as possible. - Parents/carers are informed about the Independent Advice and Support Service, IASS, so that they can obtain support, advice and information if they wish.